Class Schedule Contact Us FAQ Buddhist Groups Home

 The group began as the Atlanta Center for Zen and the Arts.
 At first the school only offered meditation classes, then expanded to include Okyo, calligraphy, hojo, and Zazenkai (overnight zen retreat w/o a Zen master) three times a year.
 Ginny also started an Aikido school, the Aikido Association of Atlanta.
 Because of Ginny's association with both groups, the Atlanta Center for Zen and the Arts was co-located with the Aikido Association of Atlanta (AAA).

 Several of the senior Zen students started attending retreats (sesshin) in Chicago with Ginny, so they could train under Hosokawa Roshi.
-The Chicago Zen group was a branch temple of the Daihonzon Chozen-ji, the headquarters temple in Hawaii, and under the auspices of Hosokawa Roshi, the Archbishop of Chozen-ji.
+The Chicago Zen group was a branch temple of the Daihonzon Chozen-ji, the headquarters temple in Hawaii, and under the auspices of Hosokawa Roshi, the abbot of Chozen-ji.
 The Chicago Zen group has since become Sokeizan Daiyuzen-ji, a full Zen temple complete in it's own right.

 More Daiyuzen-ji information